Brett-Tanner/Journal/2023/Oct_23.md

 ### Work Project - [Wiki](https://github.com/Brett-Tanner/KU-wiki)

+- [x] Tidy up hero page and docs organisation
+- [x] Add guide for creating new events
+- [x] Push it up to live on my domain/Cloudflare pages
 - Add Setsumeikai calendar page
   - [] Overview of the flow/types
 - [] Add 'How to contribute'